oscargdd/draft-poidt-ccamp-actn-poi-pluggable-usecases-gaps/draft-poidt-ccamp-actn-poi-pluggable-usecases-gaps.md

 The combination of these above trends along with the desire to select best in breed components has led to the need for a standard way to control Coherent Modules between coherent pluggables and host device.
 Coherent Modules are more complex than non-coherent modules and led to extensions of Coherent CMIS {{OIF-CMIS}}.
 Standardization of CMIS is intended such that a plug from vendor X can be installed in vendor Y's device.

+The applicability of Abstraction and Control of TE Networks (ACTN) architecture to Packet Optical Integration (POI) in the context of IP/MPLS and optical internetworking has been analyzed in {{?I-D.draft-ietf-teas-actn-poi-applicability}}.
+This document further extends to applicability of ACTN with the integration of coherent pluggables in IP/MPLS devices.
 An architecture analysis has been carried out by the MANTRA sub-group in the OOPT / TIP group (Open Optical & Packet Transport / Telecom Infra Project) {{MANTRA-whitepaper-IPoWDM-convergent-SDN-architecture}}.

 This document provides guidellines for control and management of packet over optical converged networks and it is divided into following sections: